CybersecurityForDemocracy/Facebook-Political-Ad-Landscape-Notifications/README.md

   sends notifications.
 This ran on a EC2 instance.

 See README in each component's dir for info on how to run it.

+__NOTE: clustering, topic modeling, and ad type classifier implementations are not provided.__